sivasankarankb/pyfileshare/README.md

 # pyfileshare
 An HTTP based file sharing application written in Python.

-## Concept
-The `pyfileshare` concept of sharing is unrestricted, progressive reading of files and listing of directories (folders, drives).
-The application is divided into two main parts.
-The server which provides the file sharing functionality and the client to view and download files.

-Remember that shared files are accessible to __everybody__ that can connect to your machine.
-Do not put private files in shared locations.
+The server application provides access to files and directories (folders) on a machine to anybody that can connect to it.
+No passwords or other authentication are required.

+The client is used to view and download files.

 ## Installation
 To try pyfileshare: